SecretOnline/bot/README.md

 Clicked the link ([here it is again](https://discordapp.com/oauth2/authorize?client_id=177875535391752192&scope=bot&permissions=93184))?
 Added the bot?
 Great.
 First, let's look at some concepts.

-### Command Groups
+### Addons

-Every command in secret_bot belongs to a group.
-Each group is just a word that describes what the commands in that group do.
+Every command in secret_bot belongs to an addon.
+Every addon has an unique name, and usually contain commands related to that name.

-For example, the commands `~lenny` and `~disapprove` output `( ͡° ͜ʖ ͡°)` and `ಠ_ಠ` respectively, and are in the `faces` group. `~fliptable` flips a table, and is in the `flipping` group.
+For example, the commands `~lenny` and `~disapprove` output `( ͡° ͜ʖ ͡°)` and `ಠ_ಠ` respectively, and are in the `faces` addon. `~fliptable` flips a table, and is in the `flipping` addon.

-Each command group can be enabled and disabled, effectively adding or removing commands from your server.
-More on that after I explain the default groups.
+Each addon can be enabled and disabled, effectively adding or removing commands from your server.
+More on that after I explain the default ones.

-#### Default Groups
+#### Default Addons

-The group `core` is always active on your server.
-It has important functions of the bot, so you could really mess things up if you removed it.
+The groups `core`, `help`, and `support` are always active on your server, and can not be disabled. `core` has important functions of the bot, so you could really mess things up if you removed it. `help` allows you to get descriptions for almost every command in the bot. `support` provides a way for server admins to talk to a human about problems they're having with the bot (more on that later).

 By default, the following groups are enabled.
 These can be disabled if you don't want them.